-The application deadline for fall is listed on the Emory Law website.
+The application deadline for the fall semester is listed on the Emory Law website.

-The following items are required to complete all application materials through the LSAC website.
+The following items are required to submit an application through the LSAC website.
 No materials submitted directly to Emory Law will be accepted.
 Applications must include:

-- Application form and fee

-- CV/resume

-- Personal statement

-- Research proposal

-- Official transcripts, including both J.D./formal equivalent and LL.M. degree transcripts

-- Three letters of recommendation.
-One letter may be from a supporting Emory Law faculty member, as appropriate.

-- A substantial research paper written in, or translated into, English or in a language that can be read by an Emory faculty member
+- Application form and fee. - CV/resume. - Personal statement. - Research proposal. - A TOEFEL score for those who did not receive a B.A. from an American college nor have a J.D. from an ABA accredited school.
+(No TOEFEL required for students from a university with an English language curriculum.) - All official transcripts including LL.B., LL.M, and J.D. degree transcripts. - Three letters of recommendation.
+One letter may be from a supporting Emory Law faculty member, as appropriate who Could be a faculty mentor. - A substantial research paper written in, or translated into, English or in a language that can be read by an Emory faculty member.